 Prior to the fieldwork, in autumn 2015, six resistivity profiles (in each case 48 electrodes with 0.5m distance) were measured to get a better idea of where the previous trenches were located, how deep the deposits are, the presence of boulders, and the configuration of the bedrock.
 The calculated virtual plans and profiles from this data set provided some insights into the depth of the layers and potential starting points for the new excavation.
 Additionally, we did percussion core drilling and the material was used to better interpret the resistivity data and to help confirm a distinction between refilling and intact deposits.
 Here we achieved a depth up to 4.1 m.

 During seven weeks of fieldwork in 2016, we managed to achieve our initial goals.
 We located the West-East trench from 1934 and we found in situ sediments on its southern border.
-Excavating a part of these sediments, we reached a depth of 3.6 m.
 Comparing our profile to the profile drawing of the 1934 excavation, we could identify where in the Ilsenhöhle stratigraphy we are and how much more we have to excavate to reach the LRJ layers.
-Still, we estimate that we need to excavate two more meters to reach the transitional layers – and this will be the main goal of the coming field season in summer 2017.
+During the subsequent field seasons in 2017 and 2018, we reached the top of the transitional layers.
+The excavation of these important layers will be the main focus of the coming field seasons.